catseye/tideay/README.markdown

     *   an empty string is replaced by four spaces
     *   a tab character is replaced by two tab characters
     *   `^I` rewrites to tab, so you can otherwise insert a real tab character

+    What Tab does we call "productive" rewriting.
+There are also a set of rules for "destructive" rewriting, which are applied when Shift+Backspace is pressed.
+The only rule in this set, thus far, is replacing four spaces with an empty string.
+This is useful for unindenting, especially when tideay thought you might want an indent but you really didn't.

 *   New-block indenting